Marriage Separation Agreement (Free Forms and Templates)

 Children responsibilities

-The separation agreement must also outline how the financial obligations will be shared.
+It must also outline how the financial obligations will be shared.
 This should be based on the spouse’s standard of living prior to separation, the health and age of both spouses, and the future financial prospects of each spouse.
-Mortgage, loans, bills, and taxes should be included in the separation agreement to help establish who will be responsible for each item.
+Mortgage, loans, bills, and taxes should be included in the agreement to help establish who will be responsible for each item.

-Both parties must sign the marriage separation agreement and have it notarized before a notary public to show that they acknowledge the document and are satisfied with its contents.
+Both parties must sign the agreement and have it notarized before a notary public to show that they acknowledge the document and are satisfied with its contents.

 Frequently Asked Questions